SparkDevNetwork/Rock/.github/CONTRIBUTING.md

 If you want to read about using Rock or developing plugins for Rock, the [Rock Documentation](https://www.rockrms.com/Learn/Documentation) and  [Developer Guides](https://www.rockrms.com/Developer) are free and available online.

 ### Pull Requests
+The Rock Community loves Pull Requests!
+In an effort to 'row in the same direction' and minimize wasted development time on your part and review time on ours, we have implemented the following guidelines for PRs:
+1. If you are submitting a PR for a logged Issue / Enchancement request please reference it in your commit (Fixes #1234 or Closes #2445)
+2. If your PR is for an enchancment that has not been discussed and approved by the core team please get that approval BEFORE submitting the request.
+In fact, this approval should be recieved before writing the code to limit rework on your part.
+This will ensure that all code is working into the same vision and direction of the core project.

+#### Keep In Mind The Following
 * When making changes keep the changes simple (i.e. don't refactor boldly) otherwise the git diff will obscure your change and make it difficult to quickly see the actual change.
 * Include screenshots and animated GIFs in your pull request whenever possible.
 * Follow the [ASPX](#c-and-aspx-styleguide), [C#](#c-and-aspx-styleguide), [CSS](#css-styleguide), [JavaScript](#javascript-styleguide), and [SQL](#sql-styleguide) styleguides.